-My clients always ask me how to make a social media post that will engage people, increase brand awareness, and drive sales.
+Clients often ask me how to create a social media post that will engage people, increase brand awareness, and drive sales.

 First and foremost, social media should be a blend of education, entertainment and a little bit of sales.
 If a business constantly shoves sales down their clients’ throats, people will stop following their accounts.
 However, if a company shares content with helpful tips, fun photos and entertaining thoughts, and then mixes in news about products and services they offer, it is a magical combination that has people coming back to see what’s new.